B.S.Ed. in Special Education, Learning Behavior Specialist I emphasis

 Hands-on learning is an integral part of the Special Education curriculum and may include these courses:

-SESE 260 - Service Learning Field Experience in Special Education - teacher candidates receive early exposure to services in special education in settings such as hospitals, community programs, etc.
+SESE 370 - Educational Interventions for Students with Diverse Abilities - teacher candidates receive early exposure to services in special education in settings such as community programs like the Penguin Players, etc.

-SESE 452 - Assistive Technology/Multiple Disabilities.
-Working in the COE Assistive Technology Lab, students learn a variety of low- and high-tech applications for
+SESE 461 - Assistive Technology for Individuals with Autism and Multiple Disabilities.
+Working in the COE Assistive Technology Lab, students learn a variety of low- and high-tech applications for students with disabilities.

 What can I do with this degree?